Drkongy/MySql-CLI-Tool/Notes.md

-The connect and disconnect works for localhost, but not for a remote server. so do that.
+The connect and disconnect works for localhost, but not for a remote server. so do that. - works but not for my server since its shit.